-Les works in the finance, real estate, project finance, health care, and bankruptcy groups.
-He has nearly 30 years of experience representing a broad range of issuers, underwriters, and financial institutions in domestic and international transactions involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
+Les has over 30 years of experience representing a broad range of issuers, underwriters, and financial institutions in domestic and international transactions involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
 Les has also worked with governmental entities, private companies, banks, investment banks and funds in all aspects of financing, including the lending, securitization, real estate, public finance, not-for-profit, health care, restructuring, energy & environment, and infrastructure & privatization financing areas and related litigation.

 Most recently, he received the Marc L. Fleischaker Pro Bono Award for his work helping the Center for New York City Neighborhoods launch its New York State Mortgage Assistance Program (MAP) with the Office of the New York State Attorney General.
 MAP is a loan assistance program funded from the bank settlements stemming from the 2008 financial crisis and targets families trying to avoid foreclosure.

 Les is experienced in financings involving asset-backed securities (ABS), collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), and commercial mortgage-backed securities (CMBS), representing issuers, investment banks, funds, liquidity banks, and credit enhancers.
 He helped form the first trust certificate program securitized by low income housing bonds.
 Les also helped establish the first short-term option certificate program secured by outstanding debt, and securitizations relating to new asset classes such as television rights and timber revenues.